 The following case summaries do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.

-Partner Susan E. Hill has handled more than one hundred cases in total, with issues often focused on procedural due process, jurisdiction, statutory interpretation, Constitutional challenges, and asylum eligibility.
+Immigration attorney Susan E. Hill has handled more than one hundred cases in total, with issues often focused on procedural due process, jurisdiction, statutory interpretation, constitutional challenges, and asylum eligibility.
 Several published decisions include:

 Duran Escobar v.
 Lynch, __ F.3d __ (9th Cir.
 2017)(established that an offense under Cal.
 P.C. § 136.1(a) is not a categorical Crime Involving Moral Turpitude (CIMT)).

 Khodagholian v.
 Ashcroft, 355 F.3d 1003 (9th Cir.
 2003)(successfully defended green card holder against charges of abandonment).

 Andia v.
 Ashcroft, 359 F.3d 1181 (9th Cir.
 2004)(successfully challenged the requirements for motions to reopen in removal proceedings).

 Cordoba v.
 Holder, 726 F.3d 1106 (9th Cir.
 2013)(establishing that wealthy landowners in Colombia may qualify as a particular social group for asylum protection).